DevOp-Edureka/git-branchs-merge-conflict/myInfo.md

 I am the Developer 2.
 I live in Laos.
-Welcome. this code cretad by Main.
+Welcome. this code created by Main.